Website Privacy Statement

-We may share your information with selected third parties including:
+We may also share your information with selected third parties including:

 - business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you;

 - analytics and search engine providers that assist us in the improvement and optimisation of our website; and

 We may disclose your personal information to third parties:

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

-▪ if Glenveagh or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets; or
+- if Glenveagh or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets; or

-▪ if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our website terms and conditions and other agreements; or to protect the rights, property, or safety of Glenveagh, our customers, or others.
+- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our website terms and conditions and other agreements; or to protect the rights, property, or safety of Glenveagh, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 Where we store your personal data

-Unfortunately, the transmission of information via the internet is not completely secure.
+The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites.
+Our website may, from time to time, contain links to and from other websites and web platforms.
+In addition, third parties’ websites may also provide links to our website.
+If you follow a link to any of those websites or web platforms, please note that those websites and web platforms have their own privacy policies and that we do not accept responsibility or liability for those policies.
+Please check those policies before you submit any person data to those websites.

-Changes to our Privacy Statement
+Changes to our Website Privacy Statement

 Intellectual property rights